Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - The proposal is then polished with foundation representative sign off and then put to an on chain vote; should mention various criterea (team, resources, capabilities, talents etc.)
 - Proposal passes or fails based on validator discresion

+## Integrated Labs Process:
+- A call for participation occurs on a community platform
+- A date and location for the lab is shared with interested parties (callers discretion)
+- A labs session occurs on a zoom call and is recorded (put on youtu)

 ## Integrated Advice Process
 ## Integrated Partnership Process
+...